IRMaGe-3T/resstore-mri-dwi/README.md

 This project is a processing pipeline for MRI diffusion data of the RESSTORE study.
 This repository contains the code to process MRI diffusion data using the BIDS (Brain Imaging Data Structure) format.

+## Requirements

+Add here the requirements.
+Software + which images are mandatory.

 ## Before starting: organize the database